 Kristina Bratko via Unsplash

 “I always tell clients not to overdo their dairy intake, but because high-quality dairy products are associated with other health benefits, I’d always suggest limiting refined carbohydrates before dairy,” suggests Hope.
-“Stick to whole milk (as some research suggests that skimmed milk might have a greater effect on IGF-1) and always opt for organic where possible.”
+“Stick to whole milk (some research suggests skimmed milk might have a greater effect on IGF-1), and always opt for organic where possible.”

 Of course, it’s worth noting that you don’t need to completely cut out these food groups to combat your oily skin.
 Try limiting one at a time and seeing whether you notice a difference in your skin.